oceanprotocol/docs/building-with-ocean/using-ocean-subgraph/list-data-nfts.md

 }
 ```

+#### Code snippets

+{% tabs %}
+{% tab title="Python" %}
 The python script below can be used to run the the query.
 If you wish to change the network, then replace the value of variable `base_url` as needed.

-{% tabs %}
-{% tab title="Python" %}
+#### Create script

 {% code title="list_dataNFTs.py" %}
 ```python
 import requests